dorianb96/python-flask-demo/readme.md

 You can view sample requests made using cURL in the **request.sh** shell script.

-To run the sample request to view the output by first giving the script executable permission:
+You first have to give the script executable permission:
 `chmod +x request.sh`

-To run the script simple execute:
+To run the script simply execute:
 `./request.sh`